 The chicken weathervane (above) was found in the carpenter's shop in 2003.
 "Shorty" Bonner confirmed that the weathervane belonged to William Bonner and had been on top of the cupola of the main barn in the 1800s.
 Its date is unknown, but pre-dates William's death in 1881.
 A metal conservator assessed the weathervane's condition and determined that it is beyond the capabilities of current conservation technology to repair.
 It is now in the museum's temperature-humidity controlled storage.

-In 1965, William's great-grandson, Howard "Shorty" Bonner (1918-2009), sold off the dairy herd to spend more time with his children and become more active in community organizations.
+In 1965, William's great-grandson, Howard "Shorty" Bonner (1918-2009), sold off the dairy herd when his son John went off to college.
 The Bonners continued to actively farm the property until 1991.
 Shorty Bonner and his sons, Bruce and John, carving pumpkins on the porch, circa 1955.
-Courtesy of Shorty and Nancy Bonner.
+Courtesy of the Bonner Family.

 In 1995, Shorty Bonner donated 8.5 acres of the farm, including the buildings to the Lake County Forest Preserves.
 Since 2004, the public has enjoyed self-guided, interactive outdoor exhibits on site about the Bonners and the buildings, and school programs are offered on a regular basis, focusing on agricultural topics.